appgardenstudios/hyaline/www/content/docs/explanation/hyaline.md

 The result of this extraction is a current data set containing the organization's code, documentation, and other metadata.
 This current data set is stored as a single sqlite database, making it useful for Hyaline as well as other organizational uses.

-Hyaline then has the ability to use this current data source to provide an MCP server.
+Hyaline then has the ability to use this current data set to provide an MCP server.
 This MCP server provides a set of tools that can be used by AI assistants to read, search, and enumerate documentation and other organizational metadata.
 That means that you can setup Hyaline to extract all of your organization's documentation and provide an MCP server to your organization that always has the latest internal documentation and metadata.
 This MCP server can then help your people build and maintain your products and systems.

 Hyaline also has the ability to scan the current set of an organizations documentation and verify that it is complete and meets its stated purpose.
 It can then make those results available to people and AI to act on those results.